EnriqueInTech/osticket-prereqs/README.md

 <p>
   <strong>7.
 Install the Rewrite Module:</strong><br>
   - Download the Rewrite Module from the installation files (rewrite_amd64_en-US.msi).<br>
-  - Run the installer to complete the installation.
+  - Run the installer and follow the setup wizard to complete the installation.
 </p>

 <p>